Econify/graphql-request-profiler/README.md

 ## TODO

-- Install eslint

-- Use more simple schema for examples
-  - Apollo example doesn't need makeExecutableSchema, just inline it in example
 - Investigate use w/ federation (is this even useful? does apollo's plugin replace the need for this?)
 - Publishing (gh action?)
 - Web visualizer